Mazarrón: Ancient history

-From 211 to 209 BD there was a war between the Romans and the Punics of Carthage named Second Punic War.
-In 209, Romans conquered the current Spaniard locality of Cartagena (whose name was Qart-Hadast in that era) and won the war.
-Great part of the Iberian Peninsula became part under the Roman control and its southeast was included, so the current municipality of Mazarrón was also affected in these facts.
+From 209 BC when the Second Punic War was being fought between Rome and Carthage, Romans conquered Qart-Hadast the current city of Cartagena which bought a large part of the Iberian Peninsula under Roman control including the area of Mazarrón, settling a town they called Ficaria.

-When the Romans obtained territory in the Iberian Peninsula, they settled a town in this territory named Ficaria.

-During this era, the mining was very important in the territory corresponding to the current municipality of Mazarrón.
-In this area there are remnants of the presence of the Roman people such as dwelling and object remains.
+Mining was very important in the Roman era in the Mazarrón area and there are archaeological remnants of the Roman presence.
 A noteworthy archaeological site related to Romans is the Villa del Alamillo.
 There are also remains of marble statues of the Roman goddess Ceres.

-The Romans built structures for producing a typical Roman sauce named garum.
-It consisted of fermented fish entrails (especially from mackerell).
+The Romans also built facilities to producing the common Roman sauce garum which consisted of fermented fish entrails (particularly mackerell).
+They also produced a fish salting factory, the remains of which have been developed into a museum.

 Middle Ages and Early modern period

 In the year 711 AD there was a Muslim conquer of great part of the Iberian Peninsula, in particular it was carried out by an Islamic Berber conquering party.
 Consequently, Mazarrón became part of Al-Andalus, the territory in the Iberian Peninsula under Muslim government and control and also a province of the Umayyad Caliphate.

 Due to the Reconquista, the territory became quite uninhabited.
 In that period Mazarrón was part of the conciliium (a governmental institution of that era) of Lorca.
 An important construction of this era period is the Vélez Castle.

 On 1 August 1572 the king Philip II of Spain conceded Mazarrón the status of villa (a status of localities in that era).
 Since that fact, an own towncouncil was avoidable for Mazarrón and its period as a municipality (which remains nowadays) started.

 Mining activities, as traditionally, was an economy activity in that period and as a consequence an economic rise took occurred.

 In that period, besides the economic rise, there was also insecurity in the territory due to pirate entrances and attacks.
 As a consequence, some towers were built in the municipality.

 From 18th century fishing became moderately important and in previous periods this fishing importance did not exist.
 This significance endures nowadays.
 The Crown and other institutions began to promote this activity.
 Other economic activity which began to be done in this century is the alum transportation.

 As a result of those economic activities a need of building dwellings on the coast rose.
 However, there wasn't a weighty town in that area before the 19th century.